 Tasua and Ashura

 The days of Tasua and Ashura are the 9th and 10th of Muharram (the first month of the Islamic calendar).
 Shia Muslims commemorate the battle of Karbala that occurred in 680 AD.
 The Muslim’ Prophet’s grandson” Hossein” and his 72 relatives and supporters died in this battle.
 Muharram rituals are an example of cultural-religious ceremonies among Shia Muslims.
 They are held annually in the form of a mass movement in Iran.
-People usually dress in black and rally in the street.
+People usually dress in black and rally in the street during Muharram in Iran.
 Some carry huge metal pieces decorated with flags and lead the crowd.
 Some beat their drums, some hit their backs with chains, and others accompany the mourning ones.
 Many families cook Iranian food that is called Nazri.
 Then, they distribute Nazri food or drinks among all people.
 Tourists can also participate in making food or distributing it.